 You add many potential problems along with the ankle weights to your swimming routine.
 In a "Los Angeles Times article," Kent Adams, director of the exercise physiology lab at Cal State Monterey Bay, cautions against using ankle weights during cardiovascular exercise.
 He explains that you put extra stress on your knees as they must accommodate the extra load when you kick.
 Tendons and ligaments also might suffer from over work.
 Any extra weight on one part throws you out of balance, according to Adams.
 In swimming, you make up for the excess weight by changing your body position in the water and potentially straining your lower back muscles.

 Skip the Weights

 Rather than forcing a swim workout to be what it is not, dedicate a separate workout to weightlifting.
 Swimming’s repetitive movements work out your muscles over time.
 Short sets of weightlifting are better suited to building lean muscle mass.
 Instead of ankle weights, use a drag suit -- which is a looser-fitting suit worn over your regular tight-fitting one -- to increase the water’s resistance and your energy expended swimming laps.
 Perform kicking sets holding a kick board in front of you and perpendicular to the surface of the water, rather than parallel to it as is customary.
 You kick harder to move forward, much like swimming against a current, according to the Los Angeles Times article.

-Always check with a physician if you experience pain or injury after swimming.
+Check with a physician if you experience pain or injury after swimming.
 Changing stroke technique sometimes results in temporary stiffness or discomfort.
-Adding a weightlifting routine to your regular swimming workouts is beneficial and targets specific muscle groups for strengthening, but seek professional guidance on the best way to utilize weight machines and free weights before you begin.
+Adding a weightlifting routine to your regular swimming workouts is beneficial and targets specific muscle groups for strengthening, but seek professional guidance on the best way to use weight machines and free weights before you begin.